AllenCell/cvapipe/README.md

 **Available Steps**
 * `validate_dataset`: `cvapipe validatedataset run --raw_dataset {path_to_dataset}`
 will validate that the provided dataset can be processed by the downstream steps.
+* `prep_analysis_single_cell_ds`: `cvapipe prepanalysissinglecellds run --dataset /path/to/cell_table.parquet --single_cell_path /path/to/save/crop/single_cells/` will prepare the data table for analysis and other downstream steps

 ### Whole Pipeline
 To run the entire pipeline from start to finish you can simply run: